vl-cr/monte-carlo-martingale/README.md

 # martingale-monte-carlo
-Martingale Monte Carlo simulation + Numba test
+Martingale Monte Carlo simulation + Numba test.
+Check the notebook for the details, it contains all the info necessary.